SakibAhmedShuva/CoNLL-to-Label-Studio-JSON-Converter/README.md

 # CoNLL-to-JSON-Converter

 This project provides a Jupyter notebook to convert CoNLL format files to Label Studio compatible JSON format.
 It's particularly useful for preparing named entity recognition (NER) datasets for using in Label Studio.
+Please see the "samples" folder to learn about the format of compatible CoNLL files.

 ## Features